g-jessmuir/UWPCV/README.md

 # UWPCV

 A UWP tool for live viewing your OpenCV processing.
+HoloLens compatible!

+Mostly just a "insert code here" type thing.